joonarafael/rotten-potatoes/README.md

 # Rotten Potatoes

 Movie rating website built as a university assignment for course "Tietokannat ja web-ohjelmointi".
+All features are implemented as required by the initial software requirements specification (below).

 ## Technical Overview

 Application is built with _Python Flask_ framework.
 Database is _PostgreSQL_ (run as a _Docker_ container).

-## Situation 4.10:

-- [x] User can register and login
-- [x] User can add new movies
-- [x] User can delete their own movie if no one (apart from themselves) has rated it
-- [x] User can rate movies
-- [x] User can delete their own ratings
-- [x] Superuser can delete any movie
-- [x] Superuser can delete any rating
-- [x] Movies can be searched
-- [x] Movies can be filtered by category
-- [x] Movie details can be modified by superuser

-# STILL TODO FOR THE FINAL SUBMISSION

-- [ ] UI improvements (visuals with Bootstrap)
-- [ ] Display genre information for movies
-- [ ] Display reviewer name for ratings

 ## Installation Manual